zhaobaoping/bumo-sdk-go/doc/bumo-sdk-go.md

 11048|Nonce must between 1 and max(int64).
 11049|Amount must between 0 and max(int64).
 11050|FeeLimit must between 0 and max(int64).
-11051|Operation cannot be resolved.
+11051|Operation cannot be resolved
+11052|CeilLedgerSeq must be equal or bigger than 0.
 11053|One of operations error.
 11054|SignagureNumber must between 1 and max(int32).
+11055|Invalid transaction hash.
 11056|Invalid blob.
 11057|PrivateKeys cannot be empty.
 11058|One of privateKeys error.
-11062|url cannot be empty.
-11063|Connect blockchain failed.
-11052|Invalid transaction hash.
-11055|CeilLedgerSeq must be equal or bigger than 0.
+11060|BlockNumber must bigger than 0.
-11008|Metadata must be a hex string.
-11005|SourceAddress cannot be equal to destAddress.
+11062|Url cannot be empty.
+11063|ContractAddress and code cannot be empty at the same time.
 20000|System error.

 > Go错误码信息